-In celebration of Women’s History Month, WAVe—Venable’s affinity group for women lawyers—welcomed Amanda Tyler to our Los Angeles office to discuss her work with the late Supreme Court Justice Ruth Bader Ginsberg and share her insights into the changing dynamics of the Supreme Court.
+In celebration of Women’s History Month, WAVe—Venable’s affinity group for women lawyers—welcomed Amanda Tyler to our Los Angeles office to discuss her work with the late Supreme Court Justice Ruth Bader Ginsburg and share her insights into the changing dynamics of the Supreme Court.

 Tyler is a professor at UC Berkeley.
 She previously served as law clerk to Ruth Bader Ginsburg and collaborated with the late justice on a book about her legacy, Justice, Justice Thou Shalt Pursue: A Life’s Work Fighting for a More Perfect Union.
 Reflecting on her tenure working for Ginsburg in the 1999 term, Tyler highlighted several notable changes in how the Court functions today and reminisced about the most important lessons.